hibernating-rhinos/RavenFS/Docs/markdown/synchronization/configurations.markdown

 ##SyncResult-[filename]

 This configuration represents a result of the synchronization of the `[filename]` file.
 It's saved by destination server.
-If any exception was throw during synchronization, it is stored in *Exception* property.
+If any exception was thrown during synchronization, it is stored in *Exception* property.
 *BytesTransfered, BytesCopied and NeedListLength* are filled up only if [the content has changed](synchronization-types).

 {CODE-START:json /}